johnmoore4/MeshOpt/README.txt

    order to generate, boundary layer thickness, minimum acceptible mesh quality, etc. Examples are provided in the Demo cases.

+MeshOpt is run by executing the binary Meshopt in the case directory.
+MeshOpt does not accept any command line arguments; everything is specified in the configuration file.

 ## 4.0 BUGS/SUPPORT
 Please feel free to contact me at johnpmooreiv@gmail.com with any bug reports or questions you may have.